handwerkerd/tedana/docs/building_decision_trees.rst

 **Key expectations**

 - All trees should start with a "manual_classification" node that should set all component classifications to "unclassified" and have "clear_classification_tags" set to true.
-There might be special cases where someone might want to violate these rules but, depending what else happens in preceding code, other functions will expect both of these columns to exist.
+There might be special cases where someone might want to violate these rules, but depending what else happens in preceding code, other functions will expect both of these columns to exist.
   This manual_classification step will make sure those columns are created and initialized.
-- Every possible path through the tree should result in each component being classified as 'accepted' or 'rejected'
+- Every possible path through the tree should result in each component being classified as 'accepted' or 'rejected' by the time the tree is completed.
 - Three initialization variables will help prevent mistakes

   necessary_metrics: